 SEDP 450.
 Special Education High School Supervision.
 2 Hours.

-Semester course; 1.5 lecture and .5 field experience hours.
+Semester course; 1 lecture and 1 field experience hours (delivered online, face-to-face or hybrid).
 2 credits.
 Prerequisite: SEDP 350.
 Corequisite: SEDP 405.
 Enrollment is restricted to students enrolled in the B.S.Ed. in Special Education and Teaching program who have been admitted to teacher preparation.
-The purpose of this field experience is to provide teacher candidates with practical experiences within the classroom.
-The teacher candidate will be observed and evaluated based on demonstration of their knowledge and ability to meet performance standards measured by the Virginia Standards of Learning in any of the following areas: curriculum and instruction, assessment, classroom and behavior management, collaboration, professional and ethical behavior, characteristics, IEP development and implementation, instruction for reading, writing and mathematics, and transition.
+The purpose of this field experience is to provide teacher candidates with practical experiences within high school classroom settings that serve students with disabilities.
+Assignments and experiences will emphasize professional collaborations and communication.

 SEDP 460.
 Specialized Reading and Writing Interventions for Students With Disabilities.
 3 Hours.